buschmais/maexo/samples/assembly.basic/src/main/resources/readme.txt

     It offers a wide range of functionality to monitor, manage and profile running Java applications and allows installation of a plugin called VisualVM-MBeans (see Tools->Plugins).
-    If the sample is running it will be listed in the applications view (left side) as org.eclipse.osgi-${org.eclipse.osgi.version}.jar.
+    If the sample is running it will be listed in the applications view (left side) as "org.eclipse.osgi-${org.eclipse.osgi.version}.jar" or "org.apache.felix.main-${org.apache.felix.main.version}.jar".
 	Double clicking the entry opens a tab where the MBeans view can be selected.
   * JDK 5.0 and JDK 6.0 provide a generic management console called JConsole.
 It can found in the directory bin/ of your Java installation and offers the same functionality as the VisualVM MBeans plugin.